isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``thread-pool-size``: 8 when using ``postgresql``.

-Another very important parameter is ``packet-queue-size`` and in our tests we used it as multiplier of ``thread-pool-size``.
-So actual setting strongly depends on ``thread-pool-size``.
+Another very important parameter is ``packet-queue-size`` and in our tests we used it as a multiplier of ``thread-pool-size``.
+So the actual setting strongly depends on ``thread-pool-size``.

 Our tests reported best results when: